Infant & Pregnancy

 Professionals who work in emergency or trauma environments that may witness infant or maternal death

 Individuals who have experienced this type of loss and want to support and empower others

 Why Choose Home Hospice Association as your IPLD Educators?

-Our Infant & Pregnancy Loss Doula Training & Certification Program is created by a team of experts who share a common passion for educating and empowering, and bringing comprehensive knowledge and practical perspectives to end-of-life care.
+Our Infant & Pregnancy Loss Doula Certificate Program is created by a team of experts who share a common passion for educating and empowering, and bringing comprehensive knowledge and practical perspectives to end-of-life care.
 Our educators come from diverse backgrounds and bring experiences in birthing, end of life and bereavement care.
 With a growing need to support this community, our training has enhanced the care provided

 from professionals, including OBGYN’s and neonatal nurses, to parents and family membersacross North America, including Mexico.